Oil a bright spot as commodity revenue growth falters at major banks

 Coalition, which did not break out third quarter revenue, said turnover was affected by the continued withdrawal of some banks from the commodities sector, while the metals business continued to be hit by regulatory pressures and a slowdown in top consumer China.

-“Energy’s performance was more favorable, due to increased volatility in oil prices,” the consultancy said.
+“Energy’s performance was more favourable, due to increased volatility in oil prices,” the consultancy said.

 Banks’ commodities revenue has been steadily declining in recent years as some institutions have slashed exposure and others have shut commodities units.